Skip Navigation

 Green Tea

-References to the "calming and stimulating' effects of drinking Green Tea in Korea date back to between the 2nd to the 4th centuries.
+References to the "calming and stimulating' effects of drinking Green Tea in South Korea date back to between the 2nd to the 4th centuries.
 By the 6th and 7th centuries, Buddhist monks had a tradition of tea rituals (Cha-rye) and since then they have been the custodians of the 'Way of Tea' throughout Korean history.
-A revival in recent times of the drinking of Green Tea was sparked by the liberation of the Korea from the Japanese in 1945.
+A revival in recent times of the drinking of Green Tea was sparked by the liberation of South Korea from the Japanese in 1945.

-Although tea has been made differently in places such as China and Japan, in Korea it has traditionally been processed in six steps; first, the top 3 leaves of the new shoots are 'Picked' early in the morning, ideally on the eve of a full moon; the leaves are then 'withered' by resting them outside overnight and bathing the picked leaves in moonlight; next, the leaves are 'Steamed' at very high temperatures until they have wilted, preventing fermentation; then 'rolling' or rubbing leaves against a coir mat, which adds flavour to the finished product; 'drying' to reduce the moisture in the leaves; and finally, 'roasting' the leaves slowly for 2-3 hours, often with grains such as brown rice, barley or wheat.
+Although tea has been made differently in places such as China and Japan, in South Korea it has traditionally been processed in six steps; first, the top 3 leaves of the new shoots are 'Picked' early in the morning, ideally on the eve of a full moon; the leaves are then 'withered' by resting them outside overnight and bathing the picked leaves in moonlight; next, the leaves are 'steamed' at very high temperatures until they have wilted, preventing fermentation; then 'rolling' or rubbing leaves against a coir mat, which adds flavour to the finished product; 'drying' to reduce the moisture in the leaves; and finally, 'roasting' the leaves slowly for 2-3 hours, often with grains such as brown rice, barley or wheat.

-Korean Green tea leaves are divided into categories based on when the leaves are picked.
+South Korean Green tea leaves are divided into categories based on when the leaves are picked.
 The first leaves, called Ujeon, are picked in the middle of the third lunar month (sometime in April).
 The second harvest of leaves picked is called Gogu, followed by Sejak and Jungjak.
 Ujeon is considered the highest quality amongst the types of green tea and it is the most fragrant.

 The revival of green tea consumption by the general public has been fueled by the 'well being' movement which took off in South Korea in the 1990's and as a result of the drinking of green tea reputedly having major health benefits.
 One of the major Green Tea attractions can be found at the Boseong Tea Plantation and surrounds in the South Jeolla Province.